jku-vds-lab/jupyterlab_nbprovenance/README.md

 docker-compose up lab
 ```

-The environment is based on [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) and should comes with the most popular Python packges, including altair, pandas, scikit-learn, seaborn, and matplotlib.
+The environment is based on [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) and should come with the most popular Python packges, including altair, pandas, scikit-learn, seaborn, and matplotlib.

 ### Binder
 To use the extension in a JupyterLab instance from [Binder](mybinder.org/), add a *postBuild* file with the above command to the root of the repository (see the [demo branch](https://github.com/JKU-ICG/jupyterlab_nbprovenance/tree/demo) for reference).